bbunks/wal.js/readme.md

 ### Remove a rule

 The `removeRule` function will stop a function from being called.
-It takes a function as its a only argument.
+It takes a function as its only argument.

 ```javascript
 pageIndexWatcher.removeRule(isNum);